The Power of the Collective

 As companies redefine their purpose to include serving all their stakeholders, business schools must redesign their curricula to do the same.
 The schools that integrate ESG and a multistakeholder engagement perspective into their programs will be well-positioned to rise to the challenge.

-Lerzan Aksoy is associate dean of undergraduate studies and strategic initiatives, professor of marketing, and managing director of the Responsible Business Coalition at Fordham University’s Gabelli School of Business in New York City.
+Aksoy is managing director of the Responsible Business Coalition at Fordham University’s Gabelli School of Business in New York City.